 9.2 Determination of abnormality: The following recommendations outline minimal observations:

-Contralateral nipple measurement should not exceed 1.0 degrees centigrade.
-Contralateral areas of temperature measurement in other regions of the breast including, but not limited to, areolar/ periareolar heat extending outward to the entirety of the superior quadrants of the breast and the axillary areas should not exceed 1.5 degrees centigrade.
+Contralateral nipple measurement should not exceed 1.0 degree centigrade.
+Contralateral areas of temperature measurement in other regions of the breast extending outward to the entirety of the superior quadrants of the breast and the axillary areas should not exceed 1.5 degrees centigrade.
 It is noteworthy that many malignant tumors may be present below these temperatures and these values serve only as a reference and not as a diagnostic criterion of malignancy.

 It is helpful to clearly mark regions of interest within an image.
 These demarcations can take the form of points, circles, rectangles, lines, etc. The purpose of such markings of regions of interest is to get an accurate computer-generated determination of the quantitative temperature measurement of an individual breast for comparison against the contralateral breast.
 Further, such measurements permit serial evaluations to determine whether any contralateral changes are progressive, regressive, or static.